 #3.
 Math Fluxx

 “Equations are the lifeblood of applied mathematics and science.” — Thomas L. Saaty, Professor, University of Pittsburg, 20th century

 Playing Time: 5-30 min.

 Fluxx is one of those games that you either love or hate.
-It’s built on a system that of pure randomization.
+It’s built on a system of pure randomization.
 Players start the game by drawing a card and playing a card.
-As cards are played, more rules are added and ending criteria shifts multiple times throughout the game.
+As cards are played, more rules are added, and ending criteria shifts multiple times throughout the game.
 To win, players need to have a set of specific cards played in front of them called Keepers.
 The Keepers need to match up with the goal in order to win.